Saturday, March 24, 2012

 I listened to Poe’s raven as I drove

-to Los Angeles in the lashing rain,
+to Los Angeles in the lashing rain

-to see Cecilia, an old friend –
+for a hundred miles to see an old friend.

 The main route was flooded.